hphelion/documentation/migration-details-reference.md

     **Using the Horizon-based HP Cloud Management Console:**

     a.
-Find your Windows instance on the Instances screen.
+Locate your Windows instance on the Instances screen.

     b.
 In the Actions column, click More -> Console for your  transitioned instance.